 There are infinite ways to express ourselves, verbally, and in writing.

 Not only are there hundreds of languages and dialects, but within each language is a unique set of grammar and syntax rules.
-This is not the only reason.
+This is not the only reason why it’s complex.
 When writing, we often misspell or abbreviate words.
 When we speak, we have regional accents and borrow terms from other languages.

 While deep learning is now widely used for modeling human language, there’s also a need for syntactic and semantic understanding and domain expertise that are not necessarily present in these machine learning approaches.

 NLP is important because it helps resolve ambiguity in language.
 Besides that, it adds useful numeric structure to the data for many downstream applications, such as speech recognition or text analytics.

 “ Natural Language Processing or NLP is a field of Artificial Intelligence that gives the machines the ability to read, understand and derive meaning from human languages. “

 A traditional search on a property portal only includes results based on the metadata (for example price, address, surface, and the number of bedrooms)

 Every real estate website has a lot of information in the textual descriptions of a listing.
 It often contains real estate related keywords that are not available in the metadata.

 Thanks to NLP, the descriptions of a listing (property) can also be taken into account when presenting search results.
 It allows the visitor of a real estate website to discover houses or apartments that regular search results wouldn’t have shown.